-Theatre / theater: Use theatre when referring to the field, academic program or Department of Theatre Arts.
+Use theatre when referring to the field, academic program or Department of Theatre Arts.
 Use theater when referring to the actual building (i.e. Hartung Theater, the play is at the theater).
-Exception to AP style.

-Their / They / Them: Their/them is acceptable as a singular, gender-neutral pronoun when writing he/she or s/he or making the subject plural is cumbersome or hurts the meaning.
+Their/them is acceptable as a singular, gender-neutral program when writing he/she or s/he or making the subject plural is cumbersome or hurts the meaning.
 Sources may also choose to identify as “their.”
 Use subject preference.
-See also Pronouns entry
+See also Pronouns entry.

 - When your student comes home for the holidays, ask them about their classes.

 Use figures except for noon and midnight.
 Use a colon to separate hours from minutes.
 Use a.m. and p.m. lowercase with periods.
 When identifying an end and start time, use a short dash when both times are within a.m./p.m.
 When a time spans a.m./p.m., use “to.”
 In general, avoid using o’clock.

 - Avoid redundancies such as 6 a.m. this morning or 5 p.m. tonight.
 Simply write today.

 - The class runs 9-11 a.m.
 The class runs from 11 a.m. to 2 p.m.